learn-co-curriculum/dsc-data-fluency-enterprise-acting-with-data/README.md

   6. Deployment: In this phase, the goal is to plan for the deployment of the data mining results.
 This may include creating a plan for integrating the results into the organization's processes, as well as providing ongoing support for the data mining solution.

 The CRISP-DM framework provides a structured and systematic approach for managing data mining/analysis projects, and has been widely adopted by organizations in a variety of industries.

-## Assessment/learning check questions

-1. What process do you and/or your team(s) use when acquiring and working with data?
-2. How often do you have a chance to reflect on previous data analyses you and/or your team(s) have done or that have been presented to you?
-3. Do your teams use top-down (hypothesis-driven) or bottom-up (data-driven) solutions?